Expansion of Universal Credit – Full Service roll out

 Personal Budgeting Support

 You will also be offered Personal Budgeting Support if you are deemed vulnerable and needing money advice to help you to cope with managing your money on a monthly basis and paying your bills on time.
 You can receive support at any time once your claim for Universal Credit has been made.
-Please contact the Benefits department on 01352 704848 or email at email@example.com.
+Please click here to complete a Budgeting Support Form.
+If you have any further queries contact the Welfare Reform Response Team on 01352 704848 or email at email@example.com.

 Digital Assisted Support